66aadesh/Aditya_Dixit_Internship_Challenge/README.md

 # Resolute AI Task - ML Challenge

 ## Description
-This repository contains the Jupyter Notebook file (`resolute_ai_task.ipynb`) for the Resolute AI Task ML Challenge.
+This repository contains the Jupyter Notebook file for the Resolute AI Task ML Challenge.
 The ML challenge task aims to solve a set of tasks to demonstrate proficiency in machine learning and data analysis.
 It is being done as part of the application process for an internship at Resolute AI.